Cystotomy/Bladder Stone Removal

 Bladder stones tend to create a lot of inflammation in the bladder and result in a painful response for your pet.
 A nonsteroidal anti-inflammatory pain medication will likely be prescribed.

-Some stones can be dissolved by diet alone; therefore, a dissolution diet may be prescribed.
+Some stones can be dissolved by diet alone.
+Therefore, a prescription diet may be prescribed to your pet.

 An incision is made into the bladder to remove the stones.
 Any stones that may have moved into the urethra are moved back into the bladder for removal.